How do I calculate tax credits?

 - WTC severe disability element

-- CTC child element (For children born after 6 April 2017, this may be limited to 2 children unless an exception applies)
+- CTC child element (For children born on or after 6 April 2017, this may be limited to 2 children unless an exception applies)

 - CTC child disability element

 - CTC family element (* from 6 April 2017, this is only payable for claims which include a child/children born before 6 April 2017)

 HM Revenue & Customs (HMRC) add together the elements which you qualify for based on circumstances to work out what is called your maximum tax credit award – the most you can get.

 The amount and type of income you (and any partner) have for the current tax year and previous tax year may reduce the maximum award and the amount you are paid.
 The amount of award that is paid to you might also be less than the maximum if you are paying back an overpayment.